dotConnect for MySQLsupport@devart.com

 Compatibility and Requirements

-dotConnects for Oracle, MySQL, PostgreSQL, and SQLite are compatible with the latest version of ADO.NET Entity Framework and Visual Studio.
-The following server versionis are required for Entity Framework to function properly:
+dotConnect for MySQL is compatible with the latest version of ADO.NET Entity Framework and Visual Studio.
+The following MySQL version is required for Entity Framework to function properly: 5.0 or higher (both MySQL and MariaDB).

 Migration between ADO.NET Entity Data Model (*.edmx) and Devart Entity Model (*.edml)